githubtraining/training-manual/docs/07_collaborating_on_code.md

 1. Comment on the line and click *Start a review*.
 1. Comment on the line and click *Start a review*.
 1. Add additional line comments to the pull request.
+1. Comment on the line and click *Start a review*.
+1. Add additional line comments to the pull request.
 1. Click *Review changes* in the top right corner.
 1. Choose whether to *Approve* or *Request changes*
 1. Enter a general comment for the review.